NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 Duplicity
 ---------

-Properties valid only for duplicity engine (see "Primary backup" section):
+Properties valid only for duplicity engine (see "Single backup" section):

 * ``Type``
 * ``FullDay``